Sabuktigin: Administration

 Sabuktigin put forth a set of reforms regarding the iqta system in his realm.
 (Note: Iqta is an Arabic term for administrative allocation of a land or a tax from an amir or a sultan to soldiers for their military service.)
 During Alp-Tegin's tenure, soldiers earned their pay through plunder and raids, but from his death to Sabuktigin's ascension, payment from raids ceased and soldiers turned to iqta as a source of income.
 Gradually, the soldiers turned their iqta lands into independent ownerships and grew disinclined to fight for their ruler.
 Moreover, their dominance upon farming lands burdened the farmers and had pampered their production.
 Therefore, upon ascension, Sabuktigin's treasury was empty of gold and silver and reportedly only contained "swords and silks".
 Sabuktigin first ordered his commanders to give him gifts for his ascension, and then confiscated farming and iqta lands back into governmental domains, promising to pay his army from his treasury and from spoils of war, making his army dependent on him for their earnings.

 Sparse details remain about Sabuktigin's bureaucratic retinue; there are no recorded names of his viziers (ministers), and it is speculated that he utilized the local Persian secretaries and officials in Ghazna.
 After his conquest of Bust, Sabuktigin brought with himself the local secretary and poet Abu al-Fath al-Busti, who became his chancellor.
 Moreover, al-Utbi, who previously served the Samanids, Abu Ali Simjuri and the Ziyarid ruler Qabus, became his secretary.
 According to al-Utbi, Sabuktigin was initially mistrustful of him and of al-Busti, because both had served his rivals, but then both successfully gained his favour and served in high positions.

 Sabiktigin was the first ruler to bring Islam into northwest India.
-He believed in the Hanafi school of Sunni Islam and converted into a Hanafite sect called the Karramiyya.
+He believed in the Karramiyya.
 According to Bosworth, the reason for his conversion was his entrancement with the Karramiyya leader, the ascetic Abu Ya'qub Ishaq ibn Mahmudshadh (d.
 993).
 (Note: Sabuktigin's secretary, al-Busti even wrote a verse praising the Hanafi school and the Karramiyya; the text of the verse: "The only true legal system [fiqh] is Abu Hanifa's, just as the only true religious system din] is Muhammad bin Karam's; Those who, as I observe, disbelieve in Muhammad bin Karam's system are a vile lot indeed.")